Quality by Design – It’s Not an Accident!

 - Implement a mechanism for site and study personnel to easily see scheduled study visits and other study-related events.
 When such activities are anticipated in advance, planning and coordination can be done pro-actively.

 - Use automatic email notifications to alert staff when action is required.
-Some examples of this include upcoming visits, the arrival of lab data, query questions and responses, adverse event occurrence, and low inventory alerts.
+Some examples of this include upcoming visits, the arrival of lab data, query questions and responses, adverse event occurrence, and low trial supply alerts.

 - Make use of eConsent and ePRO capabilities to reduce the requirements for physical site visits.
 Making participation easier for subjects makes them more likely to complete the study.